jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Boulder, CO to the drop down list and created necessary BLDR JSON file.
 * Added Minneapolis–Saint Paul, MN to the drop down list and created necessary MSP JSON file.
 * Updated code to allow HRS to be displayed after the "Not eaten here yet" text if applicable and before the photos for the TEST.json and the NVA.json files.
 * Added Charlotte, NC to the drop down list and created necessary CLT JSON file.